xibosignage/xibo-manual/source/en/media_module_embedded.md

 Click on the **Embedded Widget** on the toolbar,  add / drag to the target **Region**.  ![Embedded Widget](img/v2_media_embedded_widget.png)

 {tip}
 If you are using 1.8, select **Embedded** from the Widget Toolbox to add to your Region Timeline and complete the form fields as explained below.
-Please note: The Visual editor is not available in 1.8.
+**Please note:** The Visual editor is not available in the 1.8 series CMS for this Widget.
 {/tip}

 ### General